 Christian fled, traveling to Baltimore and Washington, before going to New York City.
 He was arrested there on December 5, 1900.

-At trial, the prosecution advanced an unlikely story of white innocence and black aggressiveness.
+At trial, the prosecution advanced an unlikely story of white innocence and Black aggressiveness.
 Christian’s defense argued that Hoban and his friends were the aggressors, leading Christian, an obviously proud and self-possessed man, to draw a gun and shoot Hoban once in the chest.

-With the social dynamics certainly favoring the state’s case, Christian was convicted of first-degree murder on January 5, 1901.
+With the racial dynamics certainly favoring the state’s case, Christian was convicted of first-degree murder on January 5, 1901.
 His motion for a new trial was rejected and he was sentenced to death on February 28, 1901.

 After a Pardon Board recommendation, Christian’s death sentence was commuted to life imprisonment by Governor Stone on November 13, 1901, due to questions about the appropriate degree of murder.
 The same dilemma had faced Christian’s trial jury.

 At the time of his release, The Pittsburgh Press published a full-page story of Christian’s life and crimes.
 Lacking the customary racist tropes of the era, the story is remarkable for the interest and respect it displays for the twice-convicted murderer.